 Free Roaming Horses of Placitas Background

 The County and members of the Placitas community continue to grapple with humane, legal, and sustainable solutions for the area’s free roaming horses.
 In 2014, the County commissioned a task force administered by the nonpartisan policy organization New Mexico First to share information and suggest solutions for the humane treatment of the horses, sustainability of the environment, and potential actions for residents, neighborhoods, and government agencies.
 The report offered a sound mix of potential next steps, some of which took place.
 However, efforts by community members and the County to implement the recommendations, have been fractured and challenging for a whole host of reasons, and since then herd sizes have only continued to grow.
 One potential solution is to establish a multi-jurisdictional board to help manage the horse-related plans.
-Please scroll down to take a short survey about how to finance this project.

 Though some community groups have continued their work in the Placitas area and put certain measures in place, recently, Sandoval County has been working with the Bureau of Land Management and the New Mexico Livestock Board’s Office of the State Veterinarian to develop a Joint Power of Agreement on a cooperative fertility control program.
 This process, however, remains slow as each entity continues to work through legal matters.
 But even at that, mere fertility control does not create the full measures needed to truly and sustainably resolve the situation with the free roaming horses in Placitas.